Direct Lender

 Annual Mortgage Insurance Premium (MIP): An ongoing charge currently set at 0.55% of the loan amount for most borrowers.
 This is divided by 12 and added to your monthly mortgage payment.
 On a $300,000 loan, the annual MIP is $1,650, or about $138 per month.

 For loans with less than 10% down payment originated after June 3, 2013, MIP lasts the entire life of the loan.
 For loans with 10% or more down, MIP can be removed after 11 years.
+This is an important distinction from conventional loans, where PMI can be removed at 20% equity.
+For a thorough comparison, see our guide on mortgage insurance and PMI explained.
+Many FHA borrowers eventually refinance into a conventional loan to eliminate the ongoing mortgage insurance once they have built enough equity and improved their credit score.

 What Are FHA Loan Limits?

 FHA loan limits vary by county and are based on local median home prices.
 For 2026, the standard floor is $524,225 for a single-family home in most areas, and the ceiling is $1,209,750 in high-cost markets.
-In between, limits are set at 115% of the median home price in each county.
+Multi-unit properties have higher limits.
+If the home you want to buy exceeds the FHA limit in your county, you will need a conventional or jumbo loan.
+Look up the specific FHA loan limit for your county on the FHA Mortgage Limits page maintained by HUD.

 What Are the Benefits of FHA Loans?